jharwell/rcppsw/docs/CONTRIBUTING.md

   - :art: `:art:` when improving the format/structure of the code
   - :racehorse: `:racehorse:` when improving performance
+  - :penguin: `:penguin:` when fixing something on Linux
+  - :apple: `:apple:` when fixing something on macOS

   - :non-potable_water: `:non-potable_water:` when plugging memory leaks
   - :memo: `:memo:` when writing docs
-  - :penguin: `:penguin:` when fixing something on Linux
-  - :apple: `:apple:` when fixing something on macOS
-  - :checkered_flag: `:checkered_flag:` when fixing something on Windows
   - :bug: `:bug:` when fixing a bug
   - :fire: `:fire:` when removing code or files
-  - :green_heart: `:green_heart:` when fixing the CI build
   - :white_check_mark: `:white_check_mark:` when adding tests
   - :lock: `:lock:` when dealing with security
   - :arrow_up: `:arrow_up:` when upgrading dependencies